Agoric/documentation/main/zoe/guide/contracts/treasury.md

 The borrower can close their loan by exercising a `closeInvitation`.
 The borrower must give at least the current `debtAmount` in order to close out the loan and retrieve their collateral.
+Since any excess will be returned, it is safe to overpay to cover variations in pricing.

 ### Interest and liquidation

-Parameters specific to each collateral type set the interest rate and required collateralization ratio
+Parameters (subject to governance) specific to each collateral type set the interest rate and required collateralization ratio.

 The `initialMargin` is the `collateralizationRatio` that's required when opening a loan, and it can be the same or slightly higher than the `liquidationMargin`.